Bill guaranteeing right to birth control blocked in U.S. Senate by Republican - NewsBreak

 The measures would allow the attorney general, an individual or a health care provider to file a civil lawsuit against any government or person who violates the law.

-The post Bill guaranteeing right to birth control blocked in U.S. Senate by Republican appeared first on Missouri Independent .
+The post Bill guaranteeing right to birth control blocked in U.S. Senate by Republican appeared first on Daily Montanan .